mdn/kuma/docs/installation.rst

 Grab the source from Github using::

-    git clone git://github.com/mozilla/kuma.git
+    mkdir mdn # you probably want to do this, since you'll have to create cd mdn    # product_details_json/ as a sibling of kuma/ later. git clone git://github.com/mozilla/kuma.git
     cd kuma
     git submodule update --init --recursive

 Installing the Packages
 =======================